 2. Focus on helpful tips and relevant content

 If your business is involved in this crisis in any way (which it is, because we all are), make sure you are communicating that to your potential customer base.
 If you are a restaurant that has been forced to close this is as easy as emailing your database and explaining that your premises are closed, but takeaway options are available, and including a menu and instructions on how to order.
+In fact, many restaurants have quickly adapted to the situation by using an online menu maker to update and digitise their culinary offerings, making it easier for customers to view, choose and order meals conveniently from their homes.

 Give people the chance to support your business in the new ways that they are able to.
 Similarly, if you supply office products, your helpful angle is going to be providing products for home offices.
 Make sure that your marketing offer is a clear value-add in the world that your customers are currently living in.